daniknewgarden/Converter-react/README.md

 ## How to run? 🏃‍♂️

+Ready, set, go!🤣<br>
-In the project directory, you can run:
+Seriously, in the project directory, you can run:

 ### `npm start`